L-Marcel/tailwind-factory/README.md

 A lib to create and extends React components defining variants like Stitches using Tailwind!

+# WARNING
+Download the alpha version at your own risk, it is still undocumented and has changed a lot.
+I'm making it available to perform tests in the production environment.

 # Summary
 1. [Installation](#installation)
    1. [Tailwind Configuration](#tailwind-configuration)